Carnegie Leadership Classification

 Planning Team

-• Jennifer Moss Breen, PhD, associate professor, Interdisciplinary Leadership EdD
+• Jennifer Moss Breen Kuzelka, PhD, associate professor, Interdisciplinary Leadership EdD Program, College of Professional and Continuing Education

-• Steve Titus, JD, PhD, executive coaching practice leader, Academic Search
+• Steve Titus, JD, PhD, vice president and executive coaching practice leader, Academic Search

 • Deb Ford, PhD, interim associate dean, College of Professional and Continuing Education, associate professor, Interdisciplinary Leadership EdD Program

-• Venkata Giri Andukuri, MD, MPH, assistant professor, School of Medicine
+• Venkata Giri Andukuri, MD, MPH, associate professor, School of Medicine

-• Monica Chapeau, administrative assistant, Department of Interdisciplinary Studies
+• Monica Chapeau, executive assistant, College of Professional and Continuing Education

 Omaha Campus Team

-• Tim Durham, BS, DDS, MPA, professor, School of Dentistry
+• Tim Durham, BS, DDS, MPA, senior associate/vice dean, professor, School of Dentistry

 • Craig Dallon, JD, professor, School of Law

-• Ron Fussell, EdD, associate chair, Education Department; assistant professor, College of Arts and Sciences
+• Ron Fussell, EdD, associate chair, Education Department; associate professor, College of Arts and Sciences

 • Julia Shin EdD, MS, OTR/L, CKTP, assistant professor, School of Pharmacy and Health Professions